-Mr J Cooper Head of physics
+Mr J Corper Head of Physics

 "Here on the boundary between planet earth and the rest of the universe the physical world is full of startling variety.
-The study of physics is awesome because we can apply the same principles and ways atoms combine to produce a rich variety of outcomes.
+The study of Physics is awesome because we can apply the same principles and ways atoms combine to produce a rich variety of outcomes.
 Here at Woodbridge the combination of practical and theoretical content equips students with the knowledge and critical thinking to identify and utilise these principles; skills which are highly desirable and transferable to a wide range of further study contexts."

-STUDYING PHYSICS AT WOODBRIDGE
+STUDYING PHYSICS

-Students wishing to study physics will need to achieve at least a grade 7 at GCSE.
+Students wishing to study Physics should have at least a grade 7 at GCSE.
 This is an academically rigorous course, and a secure grasp of basic mathematics is also required.